tendermint/tendermint/docs/spec/reactors/consensus/proposer-selection.md

 where `proposer_p(h,r)` is the proposer returned by the Proposer Selection Procedure at process `p`, at height `h` and round `r`.

-#### R2: Liveliness
-In every consecutive sequence of rounds of size K (K is system parameter), at least a single round has an honest proposer (??)

-#### R3: Fairness
+#### R2: Fairness
-In a stable network (no validator set changes) and for any sequence of K rounds with K > P, a validator v is elected as proposer with a frequency f proportional to its voting power VP(v) divided by the total voting power P:
+In a stable network (no validator set changes) with total voting power P and for any sequence of K rounds with K > P, a validator v is elected as proposer with a frequency f proportional to its voting power VP(v) divided by P:

     f(v) ~ VP(v) / P

-#### O4: Starvation Prevention ;)
+#### O3: Starvation Prevention
 In a churning network with many validator set changes, minimal guarantees for a chance in future election should be offered, e.g. for stable lower power validators.

 ## Proposer Selection Specification
 ### Requirement Fulfillment Claims
 __[R1]__ The proposer algorithm is deterministic giving consistent results across executions with same transactions and validator set modifications.
-A pseudocode of the alorithm is given below.
+A pseudocode of the algorithm is given below.

-__[R2]__ ??

-__[R3]__ Given a set of processes with the total voting power P, during a sequence of rounds of length P, every process is selected as proposer in a number of rounds equal to its voting power.
+__[R2]__ Given a set of processes with the total voting power P, during a sequence of rounds of length P, every process is selected as proposer in a number of rounds equal to its voting power.
 The sequence of the P proposers then repeats.
 If we consider the validator set:

 Validator | p1 | p2